Key Takeaways

 Night sweats, also known as sleep sweats, can cause menopausal sleepers to awaken drenched in sweat.
 Excessive sweating can be so uncomfortable that it can make it difficult to go back to sleep.
 This can lead to poor sleep quality, daytime fatigue, and irritability.

-Learn how our sleep systems can help end common menopause symptoms, including night sweats and hot flashes.
+Learn how our sleep systems can help end common symptoms of menopause.

 Related Blog: Why Do I Get So Hot When I Sleep?